Process

 Choose a funeral director

 You do not have to choose the first funeral director you call.
-Before signing an estimate, compare published prices near you using postcode search or browse funeral costs by location.
+Before signing an estimate, compare published UK funeral prices near you using postcode search or browse funeral costs by location.

 Decide between direct cremation, attended funeral or burial